I am a Jungian psychotherapist in private practice in Lancaster.

 I work with clients experiencing the inevitable human suffering caused by bereavement, illness, destructive relationships, work-related stress and life changes; and with clients who choose to engage with the unconscious and address existential issues.

 I anchor my practice in my own inner work and life experience – having worked in business, lived in different countries and generally tried to understand what it is to ‘be myself’.
 I believe that therapy is a mutual process where together with clients, we look for a way out of the storms, the darkness and the sticky patches that would otherwise prevent us from experiencing life fully.

 I trained at the C.G.
 Jung Institute in Zurich, Switzerland.
 I am a member of the IAAP (International Association for Analytical Psychology), a member of IGAP (Independent Group of Analytical Psychologists) and a full clinical member of the UKCP (United Kingdom Council for Psychotherapy).

 I also have an MSc in the Psychodynamics of Human Development offered jointly by Birkbeck College and the British Association of Psychotherapists, and a Postgraduate Diploma in Coaching Psychology.

-I speak French, English and Japanese and regularly work in these languages.
+I speak French, English and Japanese.